Messere/listal-bot/readme.md

 Options

-  -u, --url <url|name>              listal url to download (e.g. http://www.listal.com/<name>), or simply <name>
+  -u, --url <url|name>              Listal URL to download (e.g. http://www.listal.com/<name>), or simply <name>
-  -o, --output <dir>                output directory (will be created if does not exist) -a, --append-name                 append name extracted from url to output directory -l, --limit-to                    download only from single page (-l 5), range of pages (-l 3:6), from page to
+  -o, --output <dir>                output directory (will be created if does not exist) -a, --append-name                 append name extracted from URL to output directory -l, --limit-to                    download only from a single page (-l 5), a range of pages (-l 3:6), from page to
-                                    the end (-l 7:) or from the start to page (-l :12) -x, --overwrite                   overwrite existing files (by default only new files are downloaded) -h, --help                        show this help
+                                    the end (-l 7:) or from the start to a page (-l :12) -x, --overwrite                   overwrite existing files (by default only new files are downloaded) -h, --help                        show this help
   -t, --timeout <seconds>           image download timeout in seconds (default: 10)